Youth Faith Formation Classes Start Next Week!

 Click Here to go to Our YouTube Channel

-- Anyone who has a compromised immune system is encouraged to stay home.
+- Anyone who has a compromised immune system or health issues.

-- In Christian Charity, anyone feeling ill or showing signs of illness such as fever, cough, flu-like symptoms (even if not COVID related) or if you’ve been recently exposed to someone who is ill or suspected of having COVID-19 or has COVID-19, you should remain at home to prevent illness.
+- Anyone feeling ill or showing signs of illness such as fever, cough, flu-like symptoms (even if not COVID-19 related) or if you’ve been recently exposed to someone who is ill or suspected of having COVID-19 or has COVID-19.

 Guidelines for Attending Mass